groboclown/java-retval/docs/index.md

 ### Why?

 Sometimes, users want to know all the problems encountered by a program without going through the cycle of run, fix, run.
-Sometimes, you want to write code that is error aware without using exceptions to handle well known problems states.
+Sometimes, you want to write code that is error aware without using exceptions to handle well known problem states.

 Exceptions have their use, and this isn't intended to replace them.
 However, they are limited in what they can do, and generally can make code less user-friendly by showing stack traces instead of human-readable messages.